 Quality of Product Matters

-Rule 1 - Avoid contaminated products.
+Avoid contaminated products.
 Project CBD conducted an investigation of hemp extracts available for sale and published its findings in an article titled "Hemp Oil Hustlers."
 Many hemp extract products were found to contain high levels of heavy metals like arsenic and industrial solvents like hexane.
 Potential contamination can arise from growing hemp in contaminated soil, farming with pesticides, and unethical manufacturers who add synthetic chemicals to the final product.
+Cannabis, with its naturally occurring cannabinoids and terpenes, is safe from abuse and chronic use.
+The toxins that can be introduced during hemp growing cycles, extraction processes, and packaging can be harmful or deadly.
+Only purchase and use products that have been tested in an ISO-17025 certified lab.

-Rule 2 - Avoid mislabeled products.
 According to a November 2017 JAMA article (Journal of the American Medical Association), 69% of the CBD-rich hemp-extracts products on the market today are mislabeled.
 That is, the vast majority of “CBD products” on the market do not contain the amount of cannabidiol listed on the packaging.
+Since most hemp-extract manufacturers on the market today do not properly report the amount of CBD on the packaging, reports from certified labs should be reviewed instead to know what is actually in the product.

-Rule 4 - Choose hemp products with quality controls to ensure a consistent profile from batch to batch, year after year.
+Choose hemp products with quality controls in place that ensure a consistent profile of cannabinoids and terpenes from batch to batch, year after year.
 To address these concerns, ECS Distribution carries all the products that have passed the Realm of Caring’s rigorous audit criteria.
 Manufacturers receiving the Realm of Caring’s Quality Seal are deemed to provide a consistent profile of cannabinoids, terpenes, flavonoids, and other plant compounds from one batch to the next.

 Ways to ensure a consistent cannabinoid profile from batch to batch include: